Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_cephfs/guide.en-gb.md

 ## Objective

-"This guide provides detailed instructions on how to create, manage, and mount a CephFS file system for your OVHcloud services.
+This guide provides detailed instructions on how to create, manage, and mount a CephFS file system for your OVHcloud services.
 It covers the full setup process using the OVHcloud API, ensuring you can efficiently integrate CephFS into your cloud environment.

 ## Requirements